brachtco/know-your-music/README.md

 ## Description

-Know Your Music is a website that allows you to search up any music artist and recieve relevant information about them.
+Know Your Music is a website that allows the user to search up any music artist and recieve relevant information about them.

-When you type an artist name into the input field and click submit the artist information will appear on the screen including:
+When the user types an artist name into the input field and clicks submit the artist information will appear on the screen including:

 - Name of the artists